 Step 6: Create a storyboard

 After deciding on the ideas we liked best, we began to sketch a storyboard collaboratively on the whiteboard.
 Storyboarding blends the best ideas into a story that outlines the entire experience a user has with the product from start to finish.
-Here, we discussed and designed each screen of our tools in the context of how the what the user sees when using them to resolve performance issues with their Node.js app.
+Here, we discussed and designed each screen of our tools in the context of how the user sees when using them to resolve performance issues with their Node.js app.
 It is important to note that depending on your project and team; it is sometimes a good idea to create storyboards individually before doing a collaborative storyboard.

 A whiteboard sketch of a major screen in Clinic Doctor illustrating how it displays performance issues in an application as well as recommendations that guide the developer towards more specialised tools to look deeper into specific issues.